-Power Saving Control...
+Power Saver Control...

-The Power Saving Control on the Control Console operates electric heaters around the door openings.
+The Power Saver Control on the Control Console operates electric heaters around the door openings.
 These heaters help keep moisture from forming on the outside of the refrigerator.

-1. Use the "CONSUMES LESS ENERGY" setting when humidity is low.

-2. Use the "REDUCES EXTERIOR MOISTURE" setting if moisture forms on the outside of the refrigerator.
+- Use the "CONSUMES LESS ENERGY" setting when humidity is low. - 2.
+Use the "REDUCES EXTERIOR MOISTURE" setting if moisture forms on the outside of the refrigerator.
+The indicator light will glow when the switch is in the "REDUCES EXTERIOR MOISTURE" position.